droderuan/pin-input-react/README.md

 * pinComponentOnFocus - is used when the pin position is focused
 * pinComponentOnFill - is used when the pin position has a value

-If you set showValues, make sure the **`pinComponentOnFocus`** get his chield, becaused it will be used to insert the content.
-The same to pinText, which is used to receive the values.
+If you set showValues, make sure the **`pinComponentOnFocus`** get his chield, because it will be used to insert the pinText.
+The same to pinText, which is used to show the pin values.
 Any questions, [here](./example/src/App.tsx) show a implementation.

 ## Properties